Posted on: 20-11-2020 in Investments

 There are dedicated platforms that allow you to buy and sell whisky.
 These platforms work in a similar way to other trading platforms, allowing you to track performance and storing your assets until you choose to sell.

 The other option is buying and selling yourself.
-This method will usually involve selling your whisky at auction, either in person or online.
+This method will usually involve selling at auction, either in person or online.

 Before you take the plunge and invest in a rare malt, there are some points to consider.